Oppression Olympics

-Oppression Olympics is a characterization of marginalization as a competition to determine the relative weight of the overall oppression of individuals or groups, often by comparing race, gender, socioeconomic status or disabilities, in order to determine who is the worst off, and the most oppressed.
-The characterization often arises within debates about the ideological values of identity politics, intersectionality, and social privilege.
-The term became used among some feminist scholars in the 1990s.
+"Oppression Olympics" is a critical term for a type of perceived victim mentality that views marginalization as a competition to determine the relative weight of the overall oppression of individuals or groups, often by comparing race, gender, religion, sexuality, socioeconomic status or disabilities, in order to determine who is the worst off and "most oppressed".
+This characterization often arises within debates about the ideological values of identity politics, intersectionality, and social privilege.

+The term arose among some feminist scholars in the 1990s and is used to criticize the view of marginalization as a basis for competition rather than cooperation.
 The first potential recorded use of the term as a way to theorize comparing oppression was by Chicana feminist Elizabeth Martínez in a conversation with Angela Davis at the University of California, San Diego in 1993.
-Martínez stated: "the general idea is no competition of hierarchies should prevail.
+Martínez stated: "The general idea is no competition of hierarchies should prevail.
 No 'Oppression Olympics'!"

 Dynamics

-The Oppression Olympics have been described as a contest within a group, to "assert who is more authentic, more oppressed, and thus more correct".
-This may be on the basis of one's race, gender, sexuality, among other stated or ascribed identities.
+The Oppression Olympics have been described as a contest within a group to "assert who is more authentic, more oppressed, and thus more correct".
+This may be on the basis of one's class, race, gender, disability (mental or physical), sexuality, among other stated or ascribed identities.

 A person's stated or ascribed identity "become[s] fetishised" within the group and judged in preconceived essentialist terms.
 There is a dynamic "of agreeing with the most marginalized in the room".

-According to Stoyan Francis, "the gold medal of the Oppression Olympics is seen as the commanding spot for demanding change, for visibility and allocation of resources".
+According to Stoyan Francis, "The gold medal of the Oppression Olympics is seen as the commanding spot for demanding change, for visibility and allocation of resources".

 Usage

+The term is coined after the Olympic Games and their focus on medals and other competitive achievements.
 Elizabeth Martínez, in a conversation with Angela Davis on May 12, 1993, responded to a question about coalition building as follows: "There are various forms of working together.
 A coalition is one, a network is another, an alliance is yet another. ...
 But the general idea is no competition of hierarchies should prevail.
 No Oppression Olympics!"
 Davis supported Martínez's characterization and stated, "As Betita has pointed out, we need to be more flexible in our thinking about various ways of working together across differences."

 Martínez would later write more extensively about the "Oppression Olympics" in her 1998 monograph De Colores Means All of Us: Latina Views for a Multi-Colored Century.
 In a foreword for the book, Angela Davis writes that Martínez evoked "a term that will be recognized by many who have heard her speak" and states that Martínez "urges us not to engage in 'Oppression Olympics' [or create] a futile hierarchy of suffering, but, rather, to harness our rage at persisting injustices in order to strengthen our opposition to an increasingly complex system of domination, which weaves together racism, patriarchy, homophobia, and global capitalist exploitation".